 How to Use Cough Medicine Safely

 - Don't use medicine for more than 7 days.
 If you do, you could be covering up a more serious problem.
-See your doctor if your cough doesn't get better after a week.
+See your doctor if your cough is severe or if it doesn't get better after a week.

 - Always measure the correct dose.
-People can get too casual about taking OTC cough medicine, slugging it right out of the bottle at times.
-That's not smart, because even safe medicines in high doses can be dangerous.
+Some people can get too casual about taking OTC cough medicine, slugging it right out of the bottle at times.
+That's not smart, because even safe medicines in high doses can be very dangerous.
 High doses of cough medicine can cause serious problems, including brain damage, seizure, or death.

 - Be careful with combination medicines.
 Many OTC cough medicines have multiple ingredients -- expectorants and suppressants along with decongestants, antihistamines, or painkillers.
 Select products with only the medicines that treat your symptoms.
 If your symptom is only a cough, for instance, you don't need a decongestant or painkiller.
 If you need to treat multiple symptoms, check other medicines you take to see if they contain the same ingredients.
 Don't take two medicines that have the same ingredients.
 If you have any questions, ask your pharmacist or doctor.